 Grand Geyser is one of the most popular geysers in Yellowstone, and for good reason – it’s one of the most spectacular geysers in the world.
 Grand Geyser is a large cone geyser that can shoot water up to 200 feet (61 meters) in the air!

-Eruptions at Grand Geyser are fairly infrequent, occurring only every 8 to 12 hours, but they can last up to 10 minutes.
+Eruptions at Grand Geyser are fairly infrequent, occurring only every 8 to 12 hours but can last up to 10 minutes.
 If you’re lucky enough to see an eruption of Grand Geyser, you’ll be treated to an incredible display of nature’s power.

 See Related: Things to Know When Flying with Cash